Frequently Asked Questions

 6) Centred on awen, the holy ‘flowing spirit’ of inspiration and creativity, both in ourselves and in the universe.
 Learning to understand and work with awen is the heart of all our belief and practice of Druidry.

 For more on our beliefs, go to BARD, OVATE & DRUID on the “About Druidry” menu and explore the sub-menus, especially those on OVATE PHILOSOPHY and DRUID PHILOSOPHY

 1) First stop is this website.
-There's a lot to explore, but a good place to start is the side menu item BARD, OVATE & DRUID then open each of the pages on the sub-menus in turn.
+There’s a lot to explore, but a good place to start is the sub menu item BARD, OVATE & DRUID then open each of the pages on the sub-menus in turn.
 We are also compiling a library of resources, so check our News page for updates.

 2) Our founder, Philip Shallcrass, published a book called Druidry: A Practical and Inspirational Guide (Piatkus Books, 2000).
-This has been out of print for a while, but copies can still be found at reasonable prices on Amazon or Abe Books (clicking the links hould take you to the book's listing on each website).
-It's one of the best short introductory books available on modern Druidry especially, of course, as we know it in the BDO.
+This has been out of print for a while, but copies can still be found at reasonable prices on Amazon or Abe Books (clicking the links should take you to the book’s listing on each website).
+It’s one of the best short introductory books available on modern Druidry especially, of course, as we know it in the BDO.
 It contains numerous exercises.

 3) An alternative printed source is our own publication, Druidry: Rekindling the Sacred Fire, edited by Greywolf and Bobcat (Emma Restall Orr), the most recent edition of which was published in 2002 and is available via our webshop.
 It contains articles by the editors and by Ronald Hutton, Graham Harvey, Andy Letcher, Brian Bates and Alan Tickhill covering many aspects of the history and practice of Druidry.

 4) You can also learn about BDO Druidry by attending camps and workshops, information on which can be found via our Events page.